vitaliiivanovspryker/neuron-ai/README.md

     new UserMessage("What do you think about the following article? --- ".file_get_contents('./README.md')) );
 echo $response->getContent();
-// It's well done!
+// It's well done Valerio!
 Anyway, let me give you some advice to get a better rank on Google...
 ```

 As you can see in the example above, the Agent automatically has memory of the ongoing conversation.
-Lear more about memory in the [documentation](https://docs.neuron-ai.dev/chat-history-and-memory).
+Learn more about memory in the [documentation](https://docs.neuron-ai.dev/chat-history-and-memory).

 ## Tools & Function Calls